chynwe-bekee/chynwe-bekee/README.md

 - 🤔 I’m looking for help with portfolio creating as I am yet to complete my first project
 - 💬 Ask me more specific questions if any
 - 📫 How to reach me: amalahachinwenmeri@yahoo.com
-- ⚡ Fun fact: I like walking around a little while I work and eat cucumber and nuts😀
+- ⚡ Fun fact: I like walking around a little while I work, listen to music.